By Sara Jeanes, eduroam Product Manager

 Week of October 25

-- eduroam Support Organizations and their constituents will start routing using new eduroam infrastructure.
+- eduroam Support Organizations and their constituents are now using the new eduroam infrastructure to route traffic.

-- Possible eduroam Federation Manager portal v6.0.3 Release with additional bugfixes.
+- eduroam Federation Manager portal v6.0.3 released with additional bugfixes.

-- Internet2 will shift the GÉANT global feed (that provides international routing) to using the eduroam Federation Manager portal.
+- Internet2 has shifted the GÉANT global feed (that provides international routing) to using the eduroam Federation Manager portal.